 When you compare Swiss credit cards to those issued in neighboring countries, differences seem insignificant.
 But what happens when you look a little further afield to countries like the U.S. or Singapore?

 Here, the moneyland.ch team circumnavigates the globe to let you as a Swiss credit card holder know what you’re missing out on, both the good and the bad.

 Credit cards are, after all, primarily about credit, so we’ve decided to look at interest rates first.
 In this playing field, Swiss credit cards look pretty good.

 Switzerland: In Switzerland, credit cards are legally limited to maximum interest rate of 12% per annum at the moment.
-That means that no matter how poor your creditworthiness is, you will never pay more than 12% interest on your credit card balance.
+That means that you will never pay more than 12% interest on your credit card balance.
 Rather than charging interest based on creditworthiness.
 Swiss card issuers use a single interest rate for all holders of a certain card.
 The bad news is that most credit card issuers in Switzerland use the maximum interest rate, no matter how good your creditworthiness is.
 But there are cards that come with interest rates lower than 10%.

 Singapore: If you think interest rates on Swiss credit cards are high, try carrying a balance in Singapore.
 The most favorable Singapore issuers charge 15% interest per annum, but the bulk of Singapore credit cards have interest rates between 24% to 26% per annum.

 Many card providers, including some Swiss issuers, offer cash back, points or miles of some sort in order to encourage consumers to use their credit card to pay, rather than cash or debit cards.